Approach to Community News

 - What’s Working, a weekly feature focusing on things that go well in the community an affiliate co-op serves.

-- Quarterly major reporting projects that use a four-stage collaborative process that engages the community in identifying what demands coverage, then in crowdsourcing to help the professional who will report and write the project.
+- Quarterly major reporting projects that use a collaborative process that engages the community in identifying what demands coverage, then in crowdsourcing to help the professional who will report and write the project.

 - A local resource bank offering a wealth of links to reliable information, especially community resources that people can tap to make their lives better and to help one another, as well as a comprehensive calendar of community events.